The Bitcoin Commons

 The three frameworks address each other's weaknesses:

-Ostrom's Challenge: Commons governance historically relied on social pressure, vulnerable to capture at scale
+Ostrom's Challenge.
+Commons governance historically relied on social pressure, vulnerable to capture at scale.

-Bitcoin's Solution: Cryptographic enforcement replaces social pressure with mathematical proof
+Bitcoin's Solution.
+Cryptographic enforcement replaces social pressure with mathematical proof.

-Hayek's Challenge: Competition discovers optimal solutions but requires actual alternatives to compete
+Hayek's Challenge.
+Competition discovers optimal solutions but requires actual alternatives to compete.

-Ostrom's Solution: Provides institutional framework for multiple governance models to coexist
+Ostrom's Solution.
+Provides institutional framework for multiple governance models to coexist.

-Bitcoin's Challenge: Solved technical consensus but not social governance
+Bitcoin's Challenge.
+Solved technical consensus but not social governance.

-Hayek + Ostrom Solution: Competitive discovery of governance models using proven institutional principles
+Hayek + Ostrom Solution.
+Competitive discovery of governance models using proven institutional principles.

-The Result: Governance that is proven (Ostrom's research), evolving (Hayek's competition), and enforceable (Bitcoin's cryptography).
+The Result.
+Governance that is proven (Ostrom's research), evolving (Hayek's competition), and enforceable (Bitcoin's cryptography).

 Bitcoin Core's Current State

 Bitcoin Core has informal implementations of some Ostrom (1990) principles but lacks systematic enforcement.
-The mapping below details how Commons implements all seven principles through technical architecture.

 Mapping The Principles to Implementation